 Shrewsbury and Telford Hospitals (SaTH)

 This is now the third season we have put out Mason bee nests at the Princess Royal Hospital and the Royal Shrewsbury Hospital.
 The image on the left is of Julia Clarke - Corporate Management Director, alongside one of our nests at the PRH where at the moment, we have very low breeding results of the bee.
 In due course we are planning to sow a bespoke wildflower meadow there for not only the bees but also for the pleasure of the patients and staff alike.

 Ministry of Defence

-On the right is a typical shot of the British Army Nescliffe training areas of totally undisturbed, ancient water meadows going back hundreds of years.
+On the right is a typical shot of the British Army Nescliffe training areas of totally undisturbed, ancient water meadows going back hundreds of years, where the management of this training ground is under the supervision of Major Paul Evason (Ret'd), the Training Safety Officer.
 The Entomology team at Harper Adams greatly look forward to working in this research programme and extend their thanks to the British Army in gaining access to this highly secure, wonderfully preserved area, full of flora and fauna extending to hundreds of hectares.

 Shawbury Village Glebelands Osmia Bee Meadows

 Below is a pictures of the area of ground we shall be sowing down to our specific mix of wildflowers for these bees this coming summer, in partnership with RAF Shawbury as a community based programme.
 The image on the right will be for an open, sunny site mix of wildflowers for these bees.
 Please log onto this website again later this summer to watch the meadow construction take place.
 The picture on the left shows the new nest designs we are trialling this year under the supervision of Flying Officer Glen Ryan at RAF Shawbury.